-Moreover, the film-substrate interdiffusion region is fitted with a Gaussian function and FWHM comes out to be about 20, 7 and 14 nm, for sample A, B and C, respectively and reflects the thinnest film-substrate interface in sample B (HiPIMS) while highest in sample A. These results evident that La diffuses more into films through grain boundaries to a larger length scale quite substantially in dcMS and MBE grown samples (sample A and C) but not so much in sample B and also play a major role in forming a broad interface.
+Moreover, the film-substrate interdiffusion region is fitted with a Gaussian function and FWHM comes out to be about 20, 7, and 14 nm, for sample A, B, and C, respectively, and reflects the thinnest film-substrate interface in sample B (HiP-IMS) while highest in sample A. In these results it is evident that La diffuses more into films through grain boundaries to a larger length scale quite substantially in dcMS and MBE grown samples (sample A and C) but not so much in sample B and also play a major role in forming a broad interface.

 The diffusion of La into Fe4N films can also be understood in terms of the interfacial excess.
 Interfacial excess (Z^) of a species is defined as the excess number density of atom caused by the interface.
 Z^ of reactive species at the interface has been proficiently quantified in the polymer glasses using SIMS measurements.
-The change in the Z^ reflects as an increase of concentration around the interface realm in the concentration depth profiles and has been fitted using Gaussian function, expressed as 47,48 :
+The change in the Z^ reflects as an increase of concentration around the interface realm in the concentration depth profiles and has been fitted using Gaussian function, expressed as [47,48]:

-$$Z^ = 1.064 \times h \times \Delta \tag{2}$$
+$$Z^{\star} = 1.064 \times h \times \Delta \tag{2}$$